build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 # Building reactjs Generative AI apps with Amazon Bedrock and AWS JavaScript SDK

-This article was written with [Enrique Rodriguez](https://github.com/ensamblador)
+This article was written in colaboration [Enrique Rodriguez](https://github.com/ensamblador)

 Integrating generative AI into existing applications presents challenges.
 Many developers have limited experience in training foundations models, but the aim is to integrate generative AI capabilities with minimal code changes.